- Original research

 Factors affecting persistence

 Several factors affected individual snag persistence besides time since death (Fig. 1; solid lines).
 While time since death was the most important factor for all species, accounting for DBH, CI, and PGC allowed us to assess snag persistence on an individual basis.
 DBH was the most important covariate for white fir, sugar pine, and yellow pine; larger snags persisted longer than smaller snags (Table 3).
 White fir and sugar pine snags over 50 cm DBH and yellow pine snags over 90 cm DBH were likely to persist for at least 10 years post mortality (Fig. 3).
 CI and its interaction with DBH were also significant for white fir and yellow pine.
 Snags with lower crown injury persisted longer than those with higher crown injury in white fir greater than 50 cm DBH.
-Larger white fir and yellow pine snags with lower CI stood longest compared to similarly sized snags with high CI, while smaller snags with higher CI persisted longer than similarly sized snags with low CI (Figs. 3c and 4).
-These interactions in pattern occurred around 50 cm DBH and 50% CI for white fir and 30 cm DBH and 50% CI for yellow pine.
-Yellow pine smaller than 80 cm DBH that were protected by green conifers lasted longer than unprotected snags (Fig. 4a, b).
-Protection by green conifers had less of an effect on large yellow pine snags (Fig. 4a, b).
+Larger white fir and yellow pine snags with lower CI stood longest compared to similarly sized snags with high CI.
+Smaller white fir and unprotected yellow pine snags with higher CI persisted longer than similarly sized snags with low CI (Figs. 3c and 4).
+These interactions in pattern occurred around 50 cm DBH and 50% CI for white fir and 30 cm DBH and 50% CI for unprotected yellow pine.
+Yellow pine smaller than 30 cm DBH that were protected by green conifers lasted longer than unprotected snags (Fig. 4a, b); however, protection by green conifers dramatically decreased the probability of persistence of large yellow pine snags as CI increased (Fig. 4a, b).
 Years since death after fire was the only significant covariate for incense-cedar.
 Incense-cedar that survived longer post fire persisted longer as snags.
 The random effects of fire or individual variability were not significant in any species.
 The AIC of the recommended models for all species were within 7 ΔAIC of the best AIC model.

 All covariate models predicted that snags would stand longer than what the time-only models predicted.
 Sugar pine was particularly affected, with the final 1% of snags remaining to year 44 in the covariate model versus year 25 in the time-only model (Fig. 1).
 The covariate model overestimated yellow pine persistence by 31%, but was highly accurate (i.e., within 3%) for incense-cedar, sugar pine, and white fir in this dataset (Fig. 2).
 Model accuracy was assessed on an individual snag level at year 10 and threshold for probability of persistence of 0.5 (P < 0.5 downed, P ≥ 0.5 standing).
 The covariate models for yellow pine, sugar pine, white fir, and incense-cedar predicted 36.1%, 58.6%, 56.9%, and 87.4% of snags standing at year 10, respectively.
 The covariate models accurately predicted individual snag status at year 10 and probability of persistence of 0.5 for 79.2% of incense-cedar, 75.7% of sugar pine, 64% of white fir, and 93.1% of yellow pine (Table 4).